NPLMV-PS: Neural Point-Light Multi-View Photometric Stereo: Introduction

 In this work we provide the first neural multi-view photometric stereo approach which fully leverages the availability of pixel intensity information for estimating 3D shape from Photometric Stereo images (see Figure~\ref{fig:diligentqualitative}).
-We achieve this by explicitly modeling the incident light from point light sources to leverage intensity based shape optimisation over purely normal driven shape optimisation~\cite{psnerf,cao2023supernormal} which is fragile to incorrectly estimated normals especially in cases of very few available lights.
+We achieve this by explicitly modeling the incident light from point light sources to leverage intensity based shape optimisation over purely normal driven shape optimisation~\cite{psnerf,cao2023supernormal} which is fragile to incorrectly estimated normals especially in cases of very few available lights as shown in Figure~\ref{fig:intro} and Section~\ref{sec:experiments}.

-We model point light attenuation, explicitly raytrace cast shadows and also optimise a fully neural material renderer.
-Thus we are able to achieve competitive reconstruction accuracy using only 6 lights and match the SOTA performance when all lights and normal map information is also fused.
+In more detail, we model point light attenuation and explicitly raytrace cast shadows in order to best approximate the incoming radiance for each point.
+The estimated incoming radiance is used as input to a fully neural material renderer that uses minimal prior assumptions and it is jointly optimised with the surface.
+Estimated normals and segmentation maps are also incorporated in order to maximise the surface accuracy.
+This allows us to achieve SOTA reconstruction accuracy (0.2mm) on original \textit{dense} (20 views, 96 lights) DiLiGenT-MV~\cite{LiZWSDT20} benchmark and signifcantly outperform (0.38mm vs 0.61mm) the best MVPS method~\cite{cao2023supernormal} in a \textit{sparse} setup of 6 views and 6 lights.

 The remainder of this paper is organised as follows.
-Section~\ref{sec:relatedworks} discusses the related works in Photometric Stereo and Multi-View Stereo.
+Section~\ref{sec:relatedworks} discusses the related work in Photometric Stereo and Multi-View Stereo.
 It is followed by a description of our method in Section~\ref{sec:method}.
 The experimental setup and experiment results are described in Sections~\ref{sec:experimentsetup} and~\ref{sec:experiments} respectively.